 First very unusual thing noticed about the Sistema Zacaton was a group of round, floating islands in El Zacaton.
 It is not common to see islands floating around!

-Travertine lids of Sistema Zacaton have formed mainly at the level of present day water level but there are also some which have formed in times when water level was lower.
+Travertine lids of Sistema Zacaton have formed mainly at the level of present-day water level but there are also some which have formed in times when the water level was lower.
 Thus Poza Verde has a lid 45 m below the water level.
 But in rainy season also the surface level travertine caps have shallow lakes over them.

-Microbial mats seem to have high influence on sulphur content in the water.
+Microbial mats seem to have a high influence on sulfur content in the water.
 Certain species of bacteria turn H2S into H2SO4 – sulphuric acid.
-Thus there is no wonder that the cliff under these mats is turned into kind of carbonate "soup".
-In this process there is consumed oxygen in the water and created sulphuric acid.
+Thus there is no wonder that the cliff under these mats is turned into a kind of carbonate "soup".
+In this process, there is consumed oxygen in the water and created sulphuric acid.

 Shortly after the discovery of unique qualities of Sistema Zacaton it is endangered by hordes of tourists.
 Many tourists do not respect the natural beauty, fragile environment of thorn forest and cenotes themselves, they don’t respect the private property too.
 This top priority site has nearly no protection regime and no tourism policy elaborated and implemented.